Boat Tour Western Brook Pond in Gros Morne National Park

 Karibu Pass and the Tin Man in Gros Morne National Park

-The boat takes us past the steep rock faces, over which smaller and larger waterfalls plunge down into the valley.
-In between we see densely overgrown slopes, which - as our boat driver explains - were partly created as huge landslides.
-Today the caribou use one of these slopes (in the picture on the left) every spring for their spring hike up the mountain heights.
-Then the lake is frozen over and they can reach their pastures on the upper regions of the plateau via a pass-like opening in the rock walls.
-And we see the Tin Man (see arrow in the left photo), a striking rock formation that is reminiscent of the film hero from Hollywood.
+The boat takes us past the steep rock faces over which smaller and larger waterfalls repeatedly cascade down to the valley.
+In between we see densely overgrown slopes, which - as our boat driver explains to us - were partly created when huge landslides occurred.
+Today the caribou use one of these slopes (in the left picture) every spring for their spring migration to the mountain heights.
+Then the lake is frozen over and they can reach their pastures on the upper regions of the tableland via a pass-like opening in the rock walls.
+And we see the Tin Man (see arrow in the left photo), a striking rock figure that is reminiscent of the Hollywood film hero.

 Gros Morne National Park's most beautiful view - from below